Market freeze on authorisations, as much as possible, limited

 Specifically, the Board has formulated three recommendations for applicants and authorisation holders about when it is still sensible to submit an application under transitional legislation in the Netherlands.
 In these recommendations, the Board took account of a realistic period for assessment and decision-making within the Ctgb.
 Under transitional legislation in the Netherlands,

-- Applications for authorisation of a new biocidal product and applications for major amendments to existing authorisations can be submitted to the Ctgb up to one year before the date of European approval of the last PT-substance combination for the corresponding biocidal product.
+- Applications for authorisation of a new biocidal product and applications for major amendments to existing authorisations can be submitted to the Ctgb up to 78 weeks before the date of European approval of the last PT-substance combination for the corresponding biocidal product.

 - Applications for a derived authorisation and minor amendments of existing authorisations can be submitted up to 90 days before the date of re-registration of the original authorisation.